...

 Stay longer

-However, it’s important to note that if you’re applying for this visa within Australia while holding a temporary visa with a “no further stay” condition, your application will be deemed invalid unless you request a waiver of this condition.
+It’s important to note that if you’re applying for this visa within Australia while holding a temporary visa with a “no further stay” condition, your application will be deemed invalid unless you request a waiver of this condition.

 Subclass 173 processing time